Yawning/poly1305/README.md

 the one provided by golang.org/x/crypto/poly1305.
 In particular it exposes a object that implements a hash.Hash interface.

-The implementation is based on the Public Domain poly1305-donna-32 by Andrew Moon, as a cgo based poly1305-donna-64 implementation didn't appear to perform much faster.
+The implementation is based on the Public Domain poly1305-donna by Andrew Moon.

-The package uses "unsafe" to skip the byteswapping, since the Go compiler is utterly terrible at inlining.

 | Implementation       | 64 byte      | 1024 byte   |
 | -------------------- | ------------ | ----------- |